seirafiH/ionfrom/README.md

 ```

-# generate the HTML schema to accompany the key value pairs
+# generate the HTML schema.
+## limitations
+### Where Buttons are nesseary, only one button per form.

 ```ts